amihere/digital_qlc/questions.md

 ## infertility_support

 **Question:** That's such a long time to carry hope.
 Whatever you're feeling is valid.
 If it's okay to ask, how would you rate your overall wellbeing this past week, from 1-10?

-**Type:** choice

-**Options:** 1-3 really struggling, 4-6 getting by, 7-10 doing okay overall
+1-3 really struggling, 4-6 getting by, 7-10 doing okay overall

+**Type:** number

 **Next:** infertility_feelings_offer